codeminic/SpiessliGrill3000/README.md

 Well then... it's time for Spiessli Master 3000!

-SM 3000 allows you to set individual timers for you and your friend.
+SM 3000 allows you to set individual timers for you and your friends.
 When a timer expires, a friendly voice reminds you, that you should check your grillables.

 Check out the demo [here](https://spiessli-master-3000.azurewebsites.net/)!